ckongala/Data-Warehouse-Concepts/01-Data-Warehousing-Concepts/README.md

-**What is Data Warehouse: **
-	A data warehouse is typically built on top of some type of a database, so you can think of a data warehouse as the usage and the database as the platform.
-	It's also important to note that the data inside of a data warehouse comes from elsewhere(Operational system or External Source). we don't create data for the firsttime in data ware house, transaction occur and are recoded in various OS, and their data is subsequently sent down to the data warehouse.
-	Data is copied, not moved. have rules to how we build and orginize our data warehouse.
-		**rule1:** Data from number of different source.
-		**rule2:** It should be subject oriented. (to re-orgnize the data by subject).
-		**rule3:** Time Varient,(Store historical data)
-		**rule4:** Non-Volatile (periodically load data into data warehouse).
-		Finally we all are doing this for support data-driven decision-making.

-**Reason for BUild Ware House:**
-	**1.Support Making decions in a data-driven manner.**
-		Data warehouse helps us make decisions based on data.
-		We need a view into the past, present, and future (or what we predict about the future) in different areas of our organization.
-		It even allows us to explore the unknown by using powerful analytics to discover interesting and important insights from large amounts of data.
-	**2. One-Stop Shopping:**
-		All necessary data is stored in one location rather than being scattered across various transactional and operational applications.
-		This simplifies data-driven decision-making, which used to be tedious and problematic due to data being spread out.
-	When we combine these views of our business data, we have what is known as Business Intelligence (BI).
-	Before data warehouses, data-driven decision-making involved retrieving data from multiple sources or extract files, which was time-consuming and challenging.
-With data warehousing, we integrate all data into one place, making it easier to focus on data analysis rather than data gathering and integration.

-**Compare a Data Warehouse to a Data lake:**
-	Data Warehouse: Built on a relational database like Microsoft SQL Server, Oracle, or IBM's Db2(Sometimes built on a multidimensional database (cube)),Relational databases are versatile and used for transactional systems and applications, not just data warehousing.
-	Data Lake: Built on a big data environment, Supports rapid intake of new and changed data, Works with a variety of data types, Three V's of Big Data:
-			**Volume**: Large amounts of data.
-			**Velocity**: Rapid intake of data.
-			**Variety**: Different types of data.
-	SQL (the standard relational database language) can be used for both traditional BI (business intelligence) and big data environments.
-This means traditional BI can be done with either a data warehouse or a data lake.
-	In summary, data warehouses and data lakes both support data-driven decision making, and their synergies enhance business intelligence capabilities.

-**Compare a Data Warehouse to a Data virtualization:**
-**Data Virtualization:**
-		Instead of copying data, access it from its original locations as needed for reports and analytics.
-		Unlike data warehousing, no data is copied into a separate database.
-		Acts as a read-only distributed database, accessing original data locations when needed.
-	Data virtualization can complement data warehousing and data lakes to enhance data-driven decision making through business intelligence and analytics.

-**Simple End-to-End Data Warehousing:**
-	**Key Points:**
-		Data Warehouse Construction:
-			A data warehouse is built by pulling data from other applications and systems.
-We identify our data sources and the data warehouse itself.
-		**ETL Process:**
-			ETL stands for Extract, Transform, and Load.
-ETL is a critical aspect of data warehousing, moving data from sources to the warehouse.
-		**Data Marts:**
-			After data is in the warehouse, it can be further copied into smaller environments called data marts.
-Data marts are subsets of the data, tailored for specific groups of users or business functions.
-  **Analogy:**
-  	Think of data sources as suppliers.
-  	The data warehouse acts as a wholesaler that collects data from various suppliers.
-  	Data marts are like retailers, providing specific data subsets to users.
+# Data Warehouse Overview

+## What is a Data Warehouse?

+A **Data Warehouse** is a system that aggregates data from multiple sources, typically for reporting and analytics purposes.
+It acts as a central repository where data from different operational systems or external sources are copied and stored for analysis.
+The data in a data warehouse supports data-driven decision-making.

+- **Important Notes:**
+  - Data is **copied**, not moved from its original source.
+  - Data warehouse rules are designed to structure data in a way that makes it easy to analyze.

+### Data Warehouse Rules:
+1. **Multiple Data Sources:** Data comes from various sources like transactional systems and external databases.
+2. **Subject-Oriented:** Data is organized by subject areas (e.g., sales, finance, etc.).
+3. **Time-Variant:** Data is stored with historical context for analysis over time.
+4. **Non-Volatile:** Data is loaded periodically without being altered or deleted.

+Ultimately, the goal is to support **data-driven decision-making**.

+---

+## Reasons for Building a Data Warehouse

+### 1. **Support Data-Driven Decision Making**
+A data warehouse helps businesses make decisions based on historical, current, and predictive data.
+By analyzing large amounts of data, organizations can uncover valuable insights that guide decisions.

+### 2. **One-Stop Data Storage**
+Data warehouses centralize data that might otherwise be scattered across multiple transactional and operational applications.
+This makes it easier for users to analyze data without needing to gather it from multiple disparate sources.

+By integrating data into a single location, we enable **Business Intelligence (BI)**.
+This eliminates the complexities of retrieving data from various sources and simplifies the decision-making process.

+---

+## Data Warehouse vs. Data Lake

+### Data Warehouse:
+- Built on relational databases (e.g., SQL Server, Oracle, IBM Db2).
+- Primarily used for structured data and analytical queries.
+- Stores historical data and is typically optimized for querying and reporting.

+### Data Lake:
+- Built on big data platforms (e.g., Hadoop, AWS S3).
+- Supports the storage of large volumes of unstructured, semi-structured, and structured data.
+- Works with "big data" concepts, often referred to as the **Three V's of Big Data**:
+  - **Volume**: Large quantities of data.
+  - **Velocity**: Fast data ingestion.
+  - **Variety**: Different data formats (e.g., text, video, logs, etc.).

+Both data warehouses and data lakes contribute to data-driven decision-making, but they serve different purposes.
+A **Data Lake** can hold raw data, while a **Data Warehouse** organizes and processes that data for reporting.

+---

+## Data Warehouse vs. Data Virtualization

+### Data Virtualization:
+- Unlike data warehousing, **data virtualization** does not involve copying data.
+- It allows access to data directly from its original locations as needed for reporting and analytics.
+- Acts as a read-only, distributed database, enabling on-demand data access.

+Data virtualization can complement data warehouses and data lakes by offering real-time data access and improving decision-making capabilities.

+---

+## Simple End-to-End Data Warehousing Process

+### Key Points:

+1. **Data Warehouse Construction**:
+   - A data warehouse is built by pulling data from various systems and applications.
+The sources are identified, and data is copied into the warehouse.

+2. **ETL Process**:
+   - **ETL** stands for **Extract**, **Transform**, and **Load**.
+It is a process used to move data from source systems into the data warehouse.
+   - **Extract**: Data is retrieved from different sources.
+   - **Transform**: Data is cleaned, transformed, and formatted as needed.
+   - **Load**: Transformed data is loaded into the data warehouse.

+3. **Data Marts**:
+   - After the data is stored in the warehouse, it can be distributed to **Data Marts**.
+Data marts are smaller, subject-specific subsets of the data, tailored for particular users or business units.

+### Analogy:
+- **Data Sources** are like **suppliers**.
+- The **Data Warehouse** acts as a **wholesaler** that collects and stores the data.
+- **Data Marts** are like **retailers** that provide specific data subsets to users.

+---

+## Conclusion

+A **Data Warehouse** is an essential tool for businesses that want to analyze and make decisions based on integrated, historical, and timely data.
+It simplifies the process of data collection, storage, and analysis, providing powerful insights that drive informed decision-making.